[November 20 Webinar] Detecting & Correcting Infrastructure Drift

 Your choice of IaC tool to manage your infrastructure will always depend on your use case, how much you want to spend, and the size of your company.

-Both Terraform and Crossplane have their benefits and drawbacks, but when you are choosing between them you must think about your team’s experience, the learning curve, and whether or not you need a mature tool.
+Both Terraform and Crossplane have benefits and drawbacks, but when you are choosing between them, you must consider your team’s experience, the learning curve, and whether or not you need a mature tool.

 To make management easier, using an IaC orchestrator, such as Spacelift, will greatly enhance your workflow.